 My Love Letter to Paris Collection: A Romantic Tribute to the City of Light

-The love letter series paris paintings started with a stunning vision: the Eiffel Tower standing tall on the canvas.
+The ”My love letter to: Paris” collection of paintings started with a stunning vision: the Eiffel Tower standing tall on the canvas.
 It’s painted in bold strokes, setting the stage for a personal journey through Paris.
 The tower is surrounded by soft blues, purples, and warm golds, making it seem alive and elegant.

 These romantic cityscape paintings feel like personal messages.
 They show why so many people fall in love with Paris: